 Classics to take flight (Initial Cycle – Middle Cycle)

 We discover the art of film with first and second graders.
 The session combines the presentation and screening of short films of great cultural and artistic value with a dynamic of participatory creation that helps children to learn the basics of cinematic language.

 Piper.
 Alan Barillaro, USA, 2016.
 6’.

 How is fantasy constructed in cinema?
 Where is the magic of images?
 3rd and 4th grade boys and girls have the opportunity to take part in creating cinema tricks in the room and to enjoy a screening of short films full of magic.
 We approach the origins of special effects and discover the relationship between cinema and science.

 Cinema and childhood: La petite vendeuse de Soleil (Upper Cycle – 1st cycle of ESO)

-We identify the codes of fiction and film non-fiction.
-We discuss the European perspective on postcolonial Africa, the value of tales and fables in world cultures, and the representation of girls and girls in cinema.
+We identify the codes of fiction and non-fiction.
+We discuss the European perspective on postcolonial Africa, the value of tales and fables in world cultures, and the representation of girls in cinema.

 The little sun seller (La petite vendeuse de soleil) by Djibril Diop Mambety.
 Sengal, France, Switzerland, 1998.
 45 ’.
 Original version in Wolof and French subtitled in Spanish.